trailofbits/manticore/README.md

 > Note: Due to a known [issue](https://github.com/aquynh/capstone/issues/445), Capstone may not install correctly.
-If you get this error message, "ImportError: ERROR: fail to load the dynamic library.", or another related to Capstone, try reinstalling via `pip install -I --no-binary capstone`
+If you get this error message, "ImportError: ERROR: fail to load the dynamic library.", or another related to Capstone, try reinstalling via `pip install -I --no-binary capstone capstone`

 ### for developers